TheCalculatorsHub

 How I used the GWA Calculator to help a Philippine student secure a CHED scholarship

-In November 2025, I was advising a third-year Computer Science student at a state university in the Philippines who was applying for a Commission on Higher Education (CHED) scholarship.
+A third-year Computer Science student at a state university in the Philippines asked me to check her GWA before submitting a Commission on Higher Education (CHED) scholarship application, back in late 2025.
 The programme required a GWA of 1.75 or better for the prior academic year.
 She had her grade slips for both semesters but had been computing her GWA by simple averaging her numeric grades rather than weighting them by unit load, which is the correct method.
 Her simple average came to 1.82, which she believed placed her outside the 1.75 cutoff.

 When I entered her full subject list into the calculator, the difference in unit weighting changed the result.
 Her second semester included two laboratory courses worth 1 unit each where she earned 1.5 grades, and a 3-unit major subject where she earned 1.25.
 Because the 1.25 grade carried three times the weight of each lab unit, the weighted calculation shifted her annual GWA to 1.73.
 The CHED scholarship guidelines explicitly require weighted GWA rather than a simple average, which is a distinction many students miss.
 The cumulative mode in the calculator let me combine both semesters by entering the first semester's GWA and total units as the baseline, then adding the second semester's subjects.